magento/devdocs/guides/v2.1/ui-components/ui_dynamic_rows.md

 ---
 ## Overview

-The dynamic-rows component is used to create a table where rows of configurable fields can be dynamically added and removed (dynamic table).
+The dynamic-rows component is used to create a table where rows of configurable fields can be dynamically added and removed.
 For example, it can be used for displaying data from a certain [grid]({{site.gdeurl21}}ui-components/ui-listing-grid.html), where the number of records (rows) is not hardcoded.

-Following is an illustration of how such a table looks like:
+Following is an illustration of what such a table looks like:

 <img src="{{site.baseurl}}common/images/ui-dynamic-row.png" />